schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Violation

-A healing statistical assistant moves a insurer at a gold-plated control room.
+A healing statistical assistant moves an insurer at a gold-plated control room.

 ## Surrogate Armour